 - Balance Transfer fees-This is a credit card fee that is charged when you use one credit card to pay off the balance of another credit card.

 - Foreign Transaction Fee– You pay a fee for any purchase you make outside of your domestic country.
 If you are a frequent traveller you will want to make sure you have a credit card that does not charge foreign transaction fees.

 What Are The Different Types Of Credit Cards?

 When looking to get a credit card there are 4 common types to choose from.
-I decided to add a bit of information about what makes them stand out from the others.

 - Rewards Credit Card